 Highway Companion is more enjoyable than The Last DJ, but it’s still short on compelling songs.

 Mojo consists of rock songs recorded live in the studio.
 It could have been titled Mike Campbell Cuts Loose – on fourteen previous Petty albums Campbell’s guitar playing is notable for its tasteful economy, but here he’s unleashed on songs that recall classic rock giants like the Allmans and The Yardbirds.
-At an hour long, Mojo is bloated, especially with its reliance on the blues, but the best moments are more inspired than Petty’s previous records.
+Running an hour, Mojo is bloated, especially with its reliance on the blues, but the best moments are more inspired than Petty’s previous 21st century records.

 The reliance on the blues can become tedious, but the heavy rocker ‘I Should Have Known It’ is very visceral.
 When Petty ventures outside the blues, the results are often strong – he mumbles his way through ‘Something Good Coming’, but it’s a lovely tune.
 Even better, ‘First Flash of Freedom’ clocks in at nearly seven minutes with some epic riffing.
 Surprisingly ‘The Trip to Pirate’s Cove’ hints at prog-rock with its winding verses and slinky keyboard work.

 Because Hypnotic Eye is less reliant on blues, the bluesy stuff hits harder than on Mojo.
 ‘American Dream Plan B’ is a raw and effective opener, while ‘All You Can Carry’ is a tough opener.
 ‘Fault Lines’ is emotionally affecting, Petty admitting that he has a few of his own, while ‘Red River’ is the kind of tuneful and punchy power-pop song that I’d thought Petty was no longer was capable of writing that this point.
-Closer ‘Shadow People’ works as Petty’s last studio song, a tuneful and bluesy rocker that ends with a little acoustic coda.
+Closer ‘Shadow People’ is an appropriate choice as Petty’s last studio song, a tuneful and bluesy rocker that ends with a short acoustic coda.

 Hypnotic Eye is a fitting final record for Petty, a satisfying return to form.